Emergency Medical Information Program

-It does not cost anything to call 911 for medical reasons.
-If our EMTs and Paramedics visit you and treat you, but do not transport you, it does not cost you anything.
+Calling 911 for medical reasons doesn’t cost you anything.
+If our EMTs and Paramedics treat you but do not transport you, it does not cost you anything.

 Questions about billing or insurance should be directed to our third-party billing company, Systems Design West (SDW), at 800-238-9398.